 - Designed to be opened and fulfill major uses, letting you to choose the fonctions you need and remove the other ones.

-- Lot of options that can be setup by solder pad or by little switch
+- Plenty of options that can be setup by solder pad or by switches on board

-- Source code and hardware will be open and available on github this means that you will be able to change anything to your needs
+- Source code and hardware is open and available on github this means that you will be able to change anything to your needs

 - You will be able to host lighttpd (ot other) web server on Raspberry Pi with API to control arduino I/O

-- ArduiPi program source code that can drive Arduino I/O will be provided and also the Arduino Firmware.
+- ArduiPi program source code that can drive Arduino I/O is provided and also the Arduino Firmware

 - Compatible with Raspberry Pi Revision 2 boards.